TestAnything/Specification/tap-version-14-specification.md

 ### Comments

-Lines outside of a YAML diagnostic block which begin with a `#` character preceeded by zero or more characters of whitespace, are comments.
+Lines outside of a YAML diagnostic block which begin with a `#` character preceded by zero or more characters of whitespace, are comments.

 A Harness _may_ present these to the user, ignore them, or assign meaning to certain comments.